Antarctica is headed for a climate tipping point by 2060, with catastrophic melting if carbon emissions aren’t cut quickly | Science-Environment

 Second, allowing global warming to overshoot 2 C is not a realistic option for coastal communities or the global economy.
 The comforting prospect of technological fixes allowing a later return to normal is an illusion that will leave coastlines under many feet of water, with devastating economic impacts.

-Third, policies today must take the long view, because they can have irreversible impacts for Antarctica’s ice and the world.
+Third, policies today must take the long view because they can have irreversible impacts on Antarctica's ice and the world.
 Over the past decades, much of the focus on rapid climate change has been on the Arctic and its rich tapestry of Indigenous cultures and ecosystems that are under threat.

-As scientists learn more about Antarctica, it is becoming clear that it is this continent – with no permanent human presence at all – that will determine the state of the planet where today’s children and their children will live.
-(The Conversation) CPS
+As scientists learn more about Antarctica, it is becoming clear that it s this continent – with no permanent human presence at all – that will determine the state of the planet where today's children and their children will live.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)